netdata/learn/docs/cloud/visualize/interact-new-charts.md

 | **Stop** a chart  | `click`        | `tap`                | **Pause**             |
 | **Reset** a chart | `double click` | `n/a`                | **Play**              |

+Note: These interactions are available when the default "Pan" action is used.
+Other actions are accessible via the [Exploration action bar](#exploration-action-bar).

 ## Title and chart action bar

 When you start interacting with a chart, you'll notice valuable information on the top bar.
 You will see information from the chart title to a chart action bar.